“A firm dedicated to the old-fashioned virtue of conscientious hard work in pursuit of their clients interests”.

 However, we don’t just treat our cases as legal problems.
 Being accused of a sexual offence will have implications for every area of your life.
 As part of a multi-disciplinary practice we can also provide expert advice on the effects on your employment, on your relationships (including access to children) and even on the possibility that the accusation might be a prelude to bringing a civil claim.

-We can advise you on publicity and, for those clients who feel they do have a problem, we can refer you to the very best counsellors and therapists in this field.
+We can advise you on publicity and reputation, and for those clients in a professional field we can we can advise you on any regulatory matters that arise, even from an accusation alone.
+If you feel you do have a sex-related problem, we can refer you to the very best counsellors and therapists in this field.

 Representation at an early stage is often key as decisions made at the outset can have huge importance.
-We can help you by;
+We can help you by: Advising you on whether to answer questions and, if so, how best to get your point across.

 If someone has been convicted of a sexual offence and maintains their innocence, we can help.
 We have experience of examining convictions, looking for fresh evidence and advising whether there are grounds to show that the conviction is unsafe.